Alpine School District Non-Discrimination

 Parents/Guardians may elect to accept or decline the media release through the Student Information Update on Skyward (option available after August 1, 2017) or by contacting the school.

-Click the button to view a copy of the “Non Disclosure Agreement” signed by contracted companies and services that work with Alpine School District Contractor NDA Agreement
+Click the buttons below to the “Non Disclosure Agreement” and the state Data Privacy Agreement signed by contracted companies and services that work with Alpine School District

 Alpine School District Online Solutions are maintained by The Alpine School District.
 The District is committed to ensuring the privacy of all our web site and application users.
 This document explains our collection and use of personal information.